alkreb/wolf-pack-tracker-au24/docs/index.md

 _This is a mock API that simulates the REST interface of an imaginary wolf tracking service._

-Scientists, conservationist, and naturalists can track information about wolves and wolf packs, including their habitat, migration patterns, health and prey.
+Scientists, conservationist, and naturalists can track information about wolves and wolf packs.
+The API includes a complete set of wolf tracking data including their habitat, migration patterns, health, and prey.

 ## Getting started